johnbiundo/dev.to-articles/blog-posts/micro-nats-1/micro-nats-part1.md

 ### Source Code

 Working examples and all source code is available [here](https://github.com/johnbiundo/nest-nats-sample).
 The articles work best if you follow along with the repository.
-Full installation instructions, along with myriad other details, are available [here](https://github.com/johnbiundo/nest-nats-sample#sample-repository-for-nestnatsmicroservice-article-series).
+Full installation instructions, along with many other details, are available [here](https://github.com/johnbiundo/nest-nats-sample#sample-repository-for-nestnatsmicroservice-article-series).

 ### Nest Microservices Background